emqx/emqx-docs/en_US/security/authz/mysql.md

 ```

 ::: tip
-The emqx_auth_mysql plugin also includes authentication feature, which can be disabled via comments.
+The emqx_auth_mysql plugin also includes authentication which can be disabled via comments.
 :::

 ## MySQL Connection information

-MySQL basic connection information needs to be accessible to all nodes in the cluster.
+All nodes in the EMQX cluster must be able to access the MySQL database using the provided connection configuration.

 ```bash
 # etc/plugins/emqx_auth_mysql.conf